basisai/examples/README.md

 ### [Binary class](./binary_class)

 This example covers the following concepts:
-1. Set up pipelines in Bedrock
+1. Set up a training pipeline in Bedrock
 2. Monitor the training
 3. Deploy a model endpoint in HTTPS
 4. Query the endpoint